renatojen/classipy/README.md

 This command will create a new Flask app and start your application.
 When your app has started, your console will print that your `Running on http://localhost:5000/ (Press CTRL+C to quit)`.

 ## Compatibility
-Classipy is compatible with most of current browsers such as Google Chrome, Mozilla Firefox, Opera, and mobile devices that supports HTML5.
+Classipy is compatible with the majority of popular browsers such as Google Chrome, Mozilla Firefox, Opera and mobile devices that supports HTML5.
 There are some known incompatibilities:
   * Audio does not work in Internet Explorer, Safari and some mobile browsers.
 Internet Explorer does not support .ogg audio files playback (using the audio tag from HTML5).
   * Most mobile browsers does not autoplay the speech.
 You have to play it manually.